-For independent researchers, is AI's democratisation of qual an opportunity or threat?
+For independent researchers, is AI an opportunity or a threat?

 Tom Woodnutt